Skip Maine state header navigation

 Once the point of origin has been determined, an investigator would then start to trace the spread of the fire throughout the scene.
 Many things can determine which way a fire goes.
 Normal fire spread dictates that a fire will spread in the path of least resistance, so open doors and windows are areas a fire will spread towards before spreading toward a closed door or window.
 And as before, because a fire spreads in the direction of an area that seems to not be the path of least resistance is not positively indicative of an incendiary fire.
 A door may be presently closed, but was not closed in the fire and so would now be the path of least resistance, but was not at the time the fire was burning.

 A very useful tool that the State Fire Marshal's Office implements is the use of dogs to detect the presence of an accelerant material.
-There are three dogs is use in Maine, they are black labs named Midnight, Amy, and JJ.
+There are two dogs in use in Maine: one is a black lab named Shasta and the other is a yellow lab named Huff.
 Dogs are trained to notify the investigator when he or she smells something like a hydrocarbon material.
 The dogs must be "worked" daily in order to be fed, and so the person taking care of the dog must set up a "scene" where there is some material for the dog to find.
 Once the dog has found the material and notified the investigator, then the dog will be given its dinner.
 Once a dog has indicated, a sample of the debris in that area can be taken and sent to the lab for examination and possible identification.

 During an investigation, different types of evidence can be uncovered.
 There is the more obvious physical evidence, but also there is circumstantial evidence.
 Both types are extremely important, as a conviction for arson can be obtained from either type, or a combination of the two.